Key Takeaways

 Turtles cannot escape their shells nor shed them like skin.
 Unlike the Therizinosaurus, they use four legs for movement and have short tails.

+To answer the question, are tortoises dinosaurs, we should look at the bigger picture and classification.
 Technically speaking, turtles only survive in an aquatic environment, tortoises are those surviving inland, and terrapins are those that can live on both.
 Usually, when you use the term “turtle,” it can represent all the mentioned creatures in the entire Testudines Order.

 Frequently Asked Questions